 The biggest advantage of all: First strike.
 The government's goal isn't to wipe out the anarchy, so they can't just march in and shoot everyone.
 Presumably their goal is to disarm the anarchists so subjugation becomes possible.
 But this situation where only one side is unable to shoot someone from the opposing side on sight basically guarantees that the anarchists will have first strike in every confrontation.

 One more thing...¶

 There's one last point I want to make.
-I made a bunch of arguments up there about how an anarchist society would not be a world rife with violence despite the vigilantist mindset.
+I made a bunch of arguments up there about how an anarchist society would not be a world rife with violence.
 But more importantly is that it doesn't matter if it would involve a lot of violence.
 Isn't people getting hurt because they disagree about what's right better than people doing what they believe is wrong?
 If there was a planet full of conscientious and benevolent but impoverished people and a planet of selfish hedonists living in near-utopia and you had to destroy one, which would you destroy?
 Would you rather have suffering or evil be rampant?

 I'd refer you to more anarchist reading if you're not fully convinced.
 Besides my other article where I detail many pragmatic downsides of government, Roderick Long has a PDF on Anarchism where he focuses more on the practical concerns.
 His version is slightly different from mine due to his stricter adherence to the non-aggression principle, but he makes lots of good points.
 ESR (a renowned open-source contributor) also has some really good articles on why he's an anarchist and the myth of man the killer.
 Backalley Philosophy is a youtube channel with some amazingly accurate videos on the topic.